-Climate Zones Window Category Measure Baseline Proposed Incremental Cost (\$/sqft) Curtainwall /Storefront NAFS Class AW Specification 0.41/0.26 0.41/0.35 SHGC increase only Cost (\$/sqft) - - -0.45 2 5 46 Specification 0.41/0.25 0.41/0.35 SHGC increase only 3,5,16 Cost (\$/sqft) - - -0.45 Specification 0.40/0.24 0.4/0.35 SHGC increase only Cost (\$/sqft) - - -0.45
+Climate Zones Window Category Measure Baseline Proposed Incremental Cost (\$/sqft) Specification 0.41/0.26 0.41/0.35 SHGC increase only Curtainwall /Storefront Cost (\$/sqft) - - -0.45 2 5 4 6 Specification 0.41/0.25 0.41/0.35 SHGC increase only 3,5,16 Cost (\$/sqft) - - -0.45 NAFS Class AW Specification 0.40/0.24 0.4/0.35 SHGC increase only INALO CIASS AVI Cost (\$/sqft) - - -0.45

 The percentage distribution of window category across prototypes is determined by reviewing an Evergreen Economics survey representing 805 multifamily buildings and 14,673 dwelling units in California.
 From the data, the Statewide CASE Team estimated that 7 percent of mid-rise and 70 percent of high-rise multifamily dwelling units are in buildings with curtainwall/storefront glazing methods (Evergreen Economics, 2020).
 The remainder are in buildings that use a combination of fixed and operable punched windows.
 Data is not available to determine the percentage of buildings that use Performance Class AW windows.
 The Statewide CASE Team therefore estimated their prominence based on subject matter expert opinion as applicable to the prototype buildings.
 Of the 93 percent of 5-story mixed-use buildings that use non-curtainwall glazing, experts estimated that 10 percent would use Performance Class AW windows.
-Of the 30 percent of 10-story mixed-use buildings that use non-curtainwall glazing, experts estimated 75 percent would also use Performance Class AW windows (Evergreen Economics, 2020).
+Of the 30 percent of 10-story mixed-use buildings that use non-curtainwall glazing, experts estimated that 10 percent would use Performance Class AW windows.